MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

+  - `[number] days ago` The `days ago` keyword lets you select a relative day, _n_ days before the current date.
+For example, if today is January 5, 2024, then using `2 days ago` would select the date January 3, 2024.

+- **Weekly Parameters** Weekly keyphrases let you select a day of the week in the current, previous, or following week.

+  - `[number] weeks ago` The `weeks ago` keyword lets you select a relative week, _n_ weeks before the current date.
+For example, if today is January 1, 2024, then using `2 weeks ago` would select the date January 3, 2024.

+- **Monthly Dates** Monthly keyphrases let you select a specific day of a specific month.

+  - `[number] months ago` The months ago keyword lets you select a relative date, _n_ months before the current date.
+For example, if today is January 5, 2024, then using `3 months ago` would select the date October 5, 2023.

-- **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
-Time-based parameters are typically used to model intraday stock movements.
+- **Yearly Dates** Yearly keyphrases let you select a specific day of in the current, previous, or following year.

-  - `now` The current time.
-Use this keyword to select the current open candle, for example.
-This is the same as the Google Sheets built-in formula `now()`.
-Please note that due to Google Sheets limitations, `now()` cannot be used in any Market Data formula.
-Use the `now` relative keyword as a replacement.
+  - `[number] years ago` The years ago keyword lets you select a relative date, 365 days before the current date.
+For example, if today is January 5, 2024, then using `2 years ago` would select the date January 5, 2022.

 :::caution Coming Soon

 The following relative date parameters are planned for the future and have not yet been implemented.

 :::

-  - `[number] days ago` The days ago keyword lets you select a relative day, n days before the current date.
-For example, if today is January 5, 2022, then using `2 weeks ago` would select the date January 3, 2022.

 - **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
 Time-based parameters are typically used to model intraday stock movements.